 These insights support the argument that clinical data isn’t necessarily the key driver of choice, and that nudges can be created to promote one product over the other.
 For example, in this scenario:

-- Manufacturers could work with Nurses and Materials Managers to ensure that their brand is always optimally positioned in the store cupboard – front and centre - and is easily accessible rather than hidden at the back, which is likely to preclude the dressing being selected on impulse.
+- Manufacturers could work with Nurses and Materials Managers to ensure that their brand is always optimally positioned in the store cupboard – front and center – and is easily accessible rather than hidden at the back, which is likely to preclude the dressing being selected on impulse.

 - Secondly, they could work with the supply chain to ensure that their brand is always available when required.

-‘Nudging’ like many of the principles of behavioural economics, often present simple, yet highly effective, options for influencing behaviour.
+‘Nudging’ like many of the principles of behavioural economics, often present simple, yet highly effective, options for influencing behavior.
 However, exposing these opportunities requires a deep and comprehensive understanding of the real influences on behaviour.

 Find out more about Research Partnership’s experience in Behavioral Science.